 For example, if you enjoy photography, then join a photography club.
 Learn from others and develop friendships with others who are passionate about the trade.
 You may find that the next step would be using your photography skills to capture the memories of others and share your gift with them.
 Your skills and abilities can grow and flourish in the time that you now have to dedicate to them.

 Figure out what you like to do, and then get involved in this activity in a way that involves other people.
 Support groups can also be great at this time.

 There are other activities parents with Empty Nest Syndrome have found to be helpful in moving forward.
 Some of these activities include higher education, volunteering with a local charity, reviving old friendships, and pursuit of a job or career.

 Whatever it may be, find something that interests you and makes you feel valued.
 Don’t languish at home, missing your child, and hoping for your feelings to magically change on their own.

 Time will help heal you, as you process the stages of grief.
 Finding new pursuits and interests can also help you in this process of moving forward with life.

 There are far too many stories of couples who divorce or separate after the children have grown and the youngest leaves the nest.
 Couples find that they have nothing in common with one another once the children are gone.

 This is a perfect opportunity to rekindle your romance and focus on your relationship.
 It is also an opportunity for you to get into a shared interest together.

-You may find that you have nothing in common.
-That’s okay.
+You may find that you have nothing in common, and that’s okay.
 Find something that you can both mutually agree to do together.
 It doesn’t have to be a passion for both of you.
 Instead, it is something that you are both willing to do because you want to be together.
-It is shared life experience that makes us bonded to others.

-Bond yourself and rekindle your romance by sharing life together.
+Rekindle your romance by sharing life together.
 It could be something as simple as taking up cycling, yoga, or bird watching together.
-It could also be something more extravagant like world travel.
+It could also be something more extravagant, like world travel.